TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Handles reworked:
     * No longer have a flat durability boost
-    * Have four multipliers: durability, attack speed, attack damage, and mining speed
+    * Have 4 multipliers: durability, attack speed, attack damage, and mining speed
     * Most materials only 2 multipliers set, though later game materials will set at most 3
 * Bindings reworked:
     * Bindings no longer have any stats